prishanmu/Applied-Social-Network-Analysis-Python/README.md

 * README.md
 * references/Loading Graphs in NetworkX.ipynb
 * references/Visualizing Graphs with NetworkX.ipynb
-* Assignment+1.ipnyb : Week 1 Assignment
+* Assignment+1.ipnyb : Week 1 Assignment, on creating and manipulating graphs using the NetworkX library.
 * Assignment+2.ipnyb : Week 2 Assignment
 * Applied_Social_Network_Analysis_Quiz_3_Scratch_Work.ipynb : used NetworkX to help solve some problems in my Week 3 Quiz.
 This notebook shows how I created the graph and used functions imported from NetworkX to measure centrality.